 Lindy is a longtime friend of the college, with a professional background in human resources administration.
-At the ASPCA she serves as a medical administrator for the Adoptions Department.
+She recently retired as medical administrator for the adoptions department at the ASPCA.
 Lindy has served as a volunteer for the New York City Gay and Lesbian Anti-Violence Project and on the board of directors of the New York City Gay Men’s Chorus, the Hudson Guild settlement house and Community School Board 2 in New York.
 Lindy is the daughter of former Marlboro trustee and friend Lillian Farber.

 Peter T. Mallary '76

 Peter served three terms in the Vermont House from 1991 to 1996, one of them as assistant majority leader, and since then has served on the Democratic State Committee as well as chairman of the Vermont Democratic Party.
 He is the long-time publisher of “It’s Classified,” a weekly advertising newspaper, and “Behind the Times,” an Orange County monthly newsmagazine.
 Peter is also the author of several books including “Houses of New England,” “ New England Churches and Meetinghouses 1680 – 1830” and “A Redouté Treasury: 468 Watercolors from Les Liliacées.”
 He is an expert on antiques and ephemera, a trustee of the Vermont Folklife Center and recently served as president of the Vermont Historical Society.